jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 The function then checks if the shape of `img` matches the specified `img_height`, `img_width`, and `num_channels`.
 If not, it raises an exception.

 Finally, the function casts and rescales `img` to a float32 tensor with values between 0 and 1.
-If `standardize_image` is set to "IMAGENET1K", it normalizes `img` using the mean and standard deviation specified for the IMAGENET1K dataset.
+If `standardize_image` is set to "IMAGENET1K", it normalizes `img` using the mean and standard deviation specified for IMAGENET1K.

 The function returns `img` as a numpy array.

 ### Method **`_read_image_with_pretrained_transform`** Overview
 The method `_read_image_with_pretrained_transform` takes an image entry and a transformation function as input.
 It first checks the type of the image entry and performs different actions based on its type.
 If the image entry is of type `bytes`, it calls the `read_image_from_bytes_obj` function to read the image.
 If the image entry is of type `str`, it calls the `read_image_from_path` function to read the image.
 If the image entry is of type `np.ndarray`, it converts it to a torch tensor and permutes the dimensions.
-If the image entry is not of any of these types, it assumes that it is already an image and assigns it to the `img` variable.
+If the image entry is not of any of these types, it assumes it is already an image and assigns it to the `img` variable.

 Next, it checks if the `img` variable is not a torch tensor.
 If it is not, it raises a warning and returns `None`.